nusenu/ansible-relayor/README.md

 Every tor instance is run with a distinct system user.
 A per-instance user has only access to his own (temporary) keys, but not to those of other instances.
 We do not ultimately trust every tor relay we operate (we try to perform input validation when we use relay provided data on the ansible host or another relay).

-**Be aware that the host running ansible stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.**
+**Be aware that the ansible control machine stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.**

 Reporting Security Bugs